mmailism/So_long_A/README.md

+= This project write by Kankamon. =

+![sol_long_42_kpueankl](https://github.com/user-attachments/assets/5bf03460-bc28-4102-8a8e-4ae9696f26da)

 So_long is a project in 42Bangkok of KMITL.
-This project write by Kankamon.

-![sol_long_42_kpueankl](https://github.com/user-attachments/assets/5bf03460-bc28-4102-8a8e-4ae9696f26da)

 This project is a very small 2D game.
 It's built to make work with textures, sprites.
 And some very basic gameplay elements.

 ========================================= 🖥 How to start game 🖥 =========================================